 But I’ve become so frustrated with all of the stains from using various cleaning products on our 3 wood toilet seats that I was open to trying a plastic toilet seat this time.

 I figured there might be an all-new modern and high-quality plastic seat that would be “all the rage” these days.

 But if there is, I couldn’t find it — online or in stores.

 Which Toilet Seat Did We Choose?

 So after a fair amount of research on toilet seats, we ended up with this one: the Bemis easy clean toilet seat.
-(Personally, most of the toilet seats on the market appear to have similar features, so I’m not sure this toilet seat is so special after all.
+(Personally, most of the toilet seats on the market appear to have similar features, so I’m not sure this one is so special after all.
 But it works fine for us.)

-A few thoughts on wood vs plastic toilet seats:
+A few thoughts on wood vs. plastic toilet seats: